Page of Wands

 You haven’t been there now, Hermes responded.

-What?
-The Fool asked.
+What? the Fool asked.

-You were there at this other time, so now there has changed and you have changed, so it is just as much of a mystery as to where you are going, and may even have more to offer you than the unknown.
-Hermes seemed pleased with his theory.
-The Fool was confused and cranky.
+You were there at this other time, so now there has changed and you have changed.
+Where you are going is just as much of a mystery, and may have even more to offer you than the unknown.

-I’m not trying to sow discontent, Hermes said, I am merely a messenger from the gods.
+Hermes seemed pleased with his theory, but the Fool was confused and cranky.
+I’m not trying to sow discontent, Hermes said, I am merely a messenger from the Gods.

-I thought you were a god, the Fool responded, so you are the messenger of your own messages?
+I thought you were a God, the Fool responded.
+So you are the messenger of your own messages?